brianthoang/Module_19_PWA/README.md

 * THEN I should have proper build scripts for a webpack application

 ## Installation
 To start this app, please clone the code below and then in your terminal enter "npm start dev".
+Then enter into your localhost:3000 to see the application.
 * https://github.com/brianthoang/Module_19_PWA.git